gsbaker/gsbaker.github.io/_posts/2021-11-15-fashion-tips.md

 **Fit**

-I recommend learning your key measurements e.g., chest size.
+I recommend learning your key measurements—e.g., chest size.
 Ill-fitting clothing and footwear—no matter the quality, price, or any other variable—is not worth it.

 ## 2. Go for a classic style